workshops, classes, mentorships

 IN THE WORLD OF AWARENESS little difference exists between theater and the street.
 Who we are, how we think we are and how we work with our perceptions and reactions is the same everywhere.
 In this workshop, we improvise inside of forms that have movement and theatrical frameworks, yet what we learn affects our daily lives.

 'THE MAIN WORK MODE is physical: the physical body and feelings that are contained inside.
-The training helps performers expand their physical forms and inhabit those forms with humanity.
+The training helps performers expand their physical forms and inhabit those forms with humanity, as individuals and within a group.

-In exercises, all action is broken down into shifts, transformations and/or development.
+EXERCISES include movement, sound/vocal work, and language.
+All action is broken down into shifts, transformations and/or development.
 These exercises help establish the balance between inner and outer awareness.
 They specifically limit areas of action and response to open to the unknown, break free of fear and embrace the unfamiliar.
-Action Theater™includes sound/vocal work, language and movement.

 WHEN IMPROVISING, thoughts occur inside of actions while the actions are taking place.
 These thoughts are energetic parts of each moment, similar to kinesthetic sensation.
 And they can steal from the moment or add to it.
 If the improviser blocks these thoughts, then the improvisation stiffens and breaks down.
 If on the other hand, the performer greets these thoughts and incorporates them, the improvisation expands.